BLE stands for Bluetooth Low Energy (Bluetooth LE, and marketed as Bluetooth Smart).

 This is another popular Bluetooth LE beacon use case.
 Instead of broadcasting IDs to mobile devices, the BLE beacon “listens” for the unique IDs of BLE tags attached to objects.
-Because these tags can be equipped with sensors—for things such as light, sound, movement and temperature—the applications are many, from tracking of wheelchairs and infusion pumps in hospitals to monitor the movement, speed and vibration of an airport baggage conveyor.
+Because these tags can be equipped with sensors—for things such as light, sound, movement and temperature—the applications are many, from the tracking of wheelchairs and infusion pumps in hospitals to monitor the movement, speed and vibration of an airport baggage conveyor.

 5. Indoor navigation

 GPS works great for outdoors – but we have all seen GPS solutions go crazy indoors.
 BLE infrastructure works great indoors and outdoors!
 A combination of three indoor beacons is sufficient to find the accurate position of a smartphone.
-Indoor navigation using BLE systems offers turn-by-turn directions, marks the important venues and indicates the recommended route.
+Indoor navigation using beacon technology offers turn-by-turn directions, marks the important venues and indicates the recommended route.
 This is especially helpful for multi-story stores, shopping malls and museums.

 BLE beacon implementation across verticals

-BLE entered the market when Microsoft announced their experimentation with BLE and facial recognition.
+BLE entered the market when Microsoft announced its experimentation with BLE and facial recognition.
 These efforts were in the context of minimal-effort mPayments.
 Followed by Microsoft, many other proponents touted BLE as a viable replacement to NFC.
 BLE beacons, however, made some incredible progress in other applications as well – attracting visitors and enhancing the customer experience across verticals.
 Let’s take a look at some of these BLE beacon use cases.

 #1 BLE enabled retail experience

 The primary focus of retailers has always been to attract more shoppers to their venues/stores.
-However, in the last few years, physical stores have evolved to bring forth much more for its visitors.
-The needle has significantly moved towards simplifying the payment process and offering engaging and immersive shopping experience.
+However, in the last few years, physical stores have evolved to bring forth much more for their visitors.
+The needle has significantly moved towards simplifying the payment process and offering an engaging and immersive shopping experience.

 The entire retail experience is transformed using BLE

 Pretailing: BLE beacons present strong business propositions (offers/listings) at the right time and right place to engage with the customers.
-Pretailing includes attracting more shoppers through location-based push marketing, relevant in-store offers to drive purchase decisions, shopper assistance and working on customer analytics to make better business decisions.
+Pretailing includes attracting more shoppers through location-based push marketing, relevant in-store offers to drive purchase decisions, shopper assistance and working on tracking customer analytics to make better business decisions.